devlocker/devlocker.github.io/_posts/2015-09-29-profiling-rails-boot-time.md

 Is your Rails app starting to feel sluggish when running common start up commands like `server`, `console` and `rake`?
-Lets take a look at debugging rails apps that take a long time to boot.
+Lets take a look at debugging rails applications that take a long time to boot.

-Pretty much all of the pain is going to come from the Gemfile and anything in `config/initialziers`.
+Most of the pain is going to come from the Gemfile and anything in `config/initialziers`.
 Large Gemfiles and long lists of initializers add to the time it takes for Rails to boot because Rails has to load all of those files and run any setup code.
 There are a few options to diagnose which Gems and